-As a target HW architecture case study that represents an entity of our platform layer we have chosen TelosB platform [10] due to its popularity in WSN systems design.
-The TelosB mote is composed of the MSP430Fx1611 microcontroller, external flash memory chip, CC2420 transceiver, set of the sensors and Leds.
+As a target HW architecture we have chosen the TelosB platform [10], due to its popularity in WSN systems design.
+The TelosB mote is composed of the MSP430Fx1611 microcontroller, an external flash memory chip, the CC2420 transceiver, a set of the sensors and Leds.
 It is powered by two AA batteries, which should provide voltage in range from 2.1 to 3.6V.